wezteoh/handwriting_generation/README.md

 ```

 3. The trained models will be saved to the folder 'save'.
 Change the file name in generate.py and visualize the results on Results.ipynb.

+### The results obtained
+1. The results shown here are obtained by training with the default configurations for 50 epochs and 60 epchs respectively for each task.